A community-based partnership between the Friends of the Carp River and the Mississippi Valley Conservation Authority.

 - the need to provide a better understanding of the geomorphology, river dynamics and ecological functions.

-As a result of this assessment, the MVCA and FCR recommended to Councillor El-Chantiry that a strategic, multi-year Carp River Action Plan, called Carp River Care by the MVCA, be undertaken to improve the most degraded mid-reach section of the Carp River.
+As a result of this assessment, the MVCA and FCR recommended to Councillor El-Chantiry that a strategic, multi-year Carp River Action Plan be undertaken to improve the most degraded mid-reach section of the Carp River.
 It comprises four main actions:

 - Implementation of a landowner stewardship program for key riparian properties,